 How to Make Cranberry Pie Dip

-This is a short summary of the steps, the recipe card will have more details.
+This is a short summary of the steps, the recipe card will have more details and instructions.

-- Cook the Cranberry Pie Filling on the stove.
+1. Cook the cranberry pie filling on the stove.
 Allow it to cool completely.

-- Whip together the No Bake Cheesecake using a hand mixer or stand mixer.
+2. Whip together the no bake cheesecake using a hand mixer or stand mixer.
+Spread it evenly into your serving dish.

-- Refrigerate for at least 30 minutes and up to one day in advanced.
+4. Refrigerate for at least 30 minutes and up to one day in advance before serving.
 This helps the flavors deepen and develop.

 - pie crust cookies (my go to recipe)